-1988 would see them tour Europe with Whiplash, and record the first ever double live Thrash album, Mortal Way Of Life.
+1988 would see Sodom tour Europe with Whiplash, and record the first ever double live thrash metal album, Mortal Way Of Life.
 1989 would see them cash in on this accomplishment with a support slot on Sepultura's European tour, a tour that served well to support the follow-up album Agent Orange (1989).
 In 1990 Frank Blackfire left to join Kreator with Michael Hoffman replacing him shortly after their Ausgebombt (1990) single release.
 Better Off Dead (1991) and Tapping The Vein (1993) would follow later, the latter more influenced by death metal than their traditional Teutonic Thrash.

 Tapping The Vein saw the departure of Dudeck on the drum stool, and Andy Brings taking up guitar.
-Aber Bitte Mit Sahne and Get What You Deserve followed in 1993 and 1994 respectively, with the latter featuring Atomic Steif on drums.
-Marooned (1994) was another live effort that followed soon after with Andy Brings would leaving with it.
+Aber Bitte Mit Sahne and Get What You Deserve followed in 1993 and 1994 respectively, with the latter featuring Atomic Steif (Real Name: Guido Richter) on drums.
+Marooned (1994) was another live effort that followed soon after, with Andy Brings leaving with it.